Officer fatally shoots Australian woman visiting Minneapolis

 (CNN)Minnesota authorities are investigating the shooting death of an Australian woman who was killed by a Minneapolis police officer Saturday night.

-Australia's Department of Foreign Affairs and Trade said it is providing consular assistance to the family of an Australian woman who died Saturday in a shooting in Minneapolis.
+Australia's Department of Foreign Affairs and Trade said it is providing consular assistance to her family.
 The agency declined to identify the woman citing privacy concerns.

-The shooting occurred as two Minneapolis police officers were responding to a 911 call of a possible assault shortly before 11 p.m., Minneapolis Mayor Betsy Hodges said without identifying the victim.
+The shooting occurred as two Minneapolis police officers were responding to a 911 call of a possible assault shortly before 11 p.m., Minneapolis Mayor Betsy Hodges said.

 At some point one of the officers fired a weapon, killing the woman.
 The officers were wearing body cameras but they were not turned on during the incident, the mayor said.